Arunam97/angular-code-references/README.md

 ### Subjects

 Subjects are a special type of Observable that also act as an event emitter.
+The core difference between a normal Observable and a Subject is that an Observable emits some data at set intervals that are pre-determined by the observable.
+There is nothing a user can do to make an Observable emit.
+A Subject on the other hand can not only be subscribed to just like an Observable but also allows user to make it emit information when needed.
+This allows us to have more fine-grained control over our code.

 ``` typescript
 subject = new Subject<any>();